Bradley County, Arkansas

-Bradley County is located in southeastern Arkansas, and is bordered by Union County to the southwest, Calhoun County to the west, Drew County to the east, Ashley County to the southeast, and Cleveland County to the north.
-The county is home to the Bradley County Pink Tomato Festival, which is an annual event held in June that celebrates the county's tomato industry and features a variety of activities such as a parade, live music, food vendors, and arts and crafts exhibits.
-The county is next to Drew County which is home to the University of Arkansas at Monticello, a public university located in Monticello, Arkansas.
+Bradley County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 10,545.
 The county seat is Warren.
-It is Arkansas's 43rd county, formed on December 18, 1840, and is named for Captain Hugh Bradley, who fought in the War of 1812.
+It is Arkansas's 43rd county, formed on December 18, 1840, and named for Captain Hugh Bradley, who fought in the War of 1812.

 Bradley County is a dry county, which means that the sale of alcoholic beverages is prohibited within the county.
 However, some cities within the county, such as Warren and Hermitage, may have their own laws allowing for the sale of alcohol within their city limits.
-Dry counties are relatively rare in the United States, and are typically found in rural areas or in states with a strong tradition of temperance.

 History

 Indigenous peoples of various cultures had lived along the rivers of Arkansas for thousands of years and created complex societies.
 Mississippian culture peoples built massive earthwork mounds along the Ouachita River beginning about 1000 CE.

 Caddo Tribe

 The Felsenthal refuge at the south end of Bradley County contains over 200 native American archaeological sites, primarily from the Caddo tribe that lived in the area as long as 5,000 years ago.
 These sites include the remains of seasonal fishing camps, ceremonial plazas, temple mounds and large villages containing as many as 200 structures.